datahappy1/dummy_file_generator/README.md

     }

 ### - How to add a new source dataset for your project:
-Whenever you need to add a new source text file in the data_files folder, just follow the logic of handling these files in `data_files_handler.py`.
+Whenever you need to add a new source .txt file in the data_files folder, just add it to the `data_files` folder.
-Let's say you need to generate dummy file containing also Social Security Number SSN.
-Add into `Class DataSets` a row like this: `SSN = load_file_to_list('SSN.txt')` Now you can use SSNs in your project setup in `config.json` file.
+Now you can use this new data file in your project setup in `config.json` file.